Skip to Content

 Cirrhosis and Portal Hypertension

-• Spleen
+• Transplant.

-It can occur when the veins leading in to or out of the liver are blocked, or as a result of chronic pancreatitis.
+It can occur when the veins leading into or out of the liver are blocked, or as a result of chronic pancreatitis.

 In newborns, portal hypertension can result from umbilical infection.
 In cases of chronic pancreatitis and umbilical infection, the liver is usually normal.